-- Inspect the axle shaft flanges to insure they are free from rust and burrs.
+- 1. Inspect the axle shaft flanges to insure they are free from rust and burrs.
 For proper function it's important that the rotors sit flat on the axle flanges.
 Slide the rotors into place on the ends of the axle shafts and secure with 2 lug nuts.
-Photo 6 - 2.
+Photo 5 - 2.
 The calipers are different for the left and right sides and will be installed so that the parking brake levers are above the axle tube. - 3.
 Slide the caliper into position over the rotor and align the caliper with the mounting holes in the bracket.
-Install the caliper slider bolts and check relationship of the caliper to the rotor.
+Install the caliper slider bolts and check the relationship of the caliper to the rotor.
 If the caliper is centered over the rotors no shimming is required.
-Photo 7 - 4.
-If the caliper is would not slip easily into place you will need to add or remove spacers between the upper and lower bracket.
+Photo 6 - 4.
+If the caliper would not slip easily into place you will need to add or remove spacers between the upper and lower bracket.
 If the outer pad is binding against the rotor face you will need a thinner shim.
 If the inner pad is binding against the rotor face you will need to add a spacer.
 This can be accomplished using 7/16" flat washers.
 Repeat the process as necessary until the caliper is centered and the rotor can be turned freely by hand. - 5.
 When the shimming is complete the 7/16" nuts can be torqued to 45-50 Ft/Lbs.
 The rotor and caliper can then be reinstalled, and the slider bolts can be lubricated with silicone grease and torqued to 25-30 Ft/Lbs.
-Photo 8 - 6.
+Photo 7 - 6.
 Attach the flexible brake lines to the caliper using the banjo bolt and copper washers provided in the kit.
 Place one copper washer on the banjo bolt and then slide the banjo bolt into the flex hose.
 Install a second copper washer onto the end of the bolt and then install the bolt into the caliper.
 Tighten the banjo bolts to 25 Ft/Lbs.
 Additional torque may be required if any leaks are noted after bleeding the brakes.
-Photo 9
+Photo 8

-7. Carefully bend the original hard lines so they can be connected to the flexible lines.
+7. It is possible to re bend the original hard lines to connect to the calipers, but for a neater installation the original hard lines can be shortened and re flared.
 Make sure both the hard lines and flex lines make smooth bends and do not contact any moving parts.
 If the hard lines cannot be secured to the axle housing using the original mounting tabs, then the brackets supplied can be welded to the axle housing to support the lines.
 Now remove the pinch off pliers from the center rear flex line.